 If it's your first time buying window coverings, a great place to begin is by finding the right style for your window.
 Two of the most common window coverings are blinds and shades.
 We've created a helpful guide for finding the best window treatments for your home.

 What is the Difference Between Blinds and Shades?

-Many shoppers use these words interchangeably to refer to many styles of window coverings.
-However, they are two distinct categories that divide your window covering options in half.
+Many shoppers use the two words interchangeably when referring to different styles of window coverings.
+However, there are two distinct categories that divide your window covering options in half.

-On the most basic level, Blinds are hard window coverings made with horizontal slats, and Shades are window coverings made of one or more pieces of fabric.
-In function, they both achieve the goal of covering your window, but these two options differ greatly in operation, price, style and other features.
+Blinds are hard window coverings made with horizontal slats, and shades are window coverings made of one or more pieces of fabric.
+Both of these window treatment types achieve the goal of covering your window, but they differ significantly in operation, price, style and other features.

 How to Decide Between Shades vs. Blinds

-When choosing between blinds or shades, there is one basic question you need to ask yourself:
+When choosing between blinds or shades, there is one important question you should ask yourself:

 How do I want to control privacy and block light?

 Blinds and shades fulfill these needs in different ways.
 Blinds have slats which can be tilted for adjustable light control.
 Shades are made with a solid piece of fabric, so they only have two options - open or closed.
 However, if you choose a light filtering fabric, you'll be able to let in natural light while keeping your window covered for complete privacy.